 People who, as Charlie Sheen said many years ago are “winners,” find a way to overcome the obstacles and persevere after failure.

 “Failure happens.
 Live with it!
 Learn from it!

 There is a need to change the view on failure.

 It is not something that needs to be avoided.
 It is a chance to learn something that does not work!
 Failure is the mother of success.

 It is not always reaching the destination that defines the man (or woman), but the journey that is taken to get there.
 The biggest successes have gone through the biggest failures.

-If you are struggling in your internet business…or even if you’re looking for small business opportunities… do not be afraid to try things that are “new” “different” and perhaps even fly in the face of conventional wisdom.
+If you are struggling in your life…or even if you’re looking for small business opportunities… don't be afraid to try things that are “new” “different” and perhaps even fly in the face of conventional wisdom.
 The worst thing that can happen is failure… which is just a chance to learn and grow.

-To illustrate the point, here is a list of 10 people who were all hugely successful in their fields.
+To illustrate the point, here is a list of 55 famous people who are/were successful, but…